Yaxuanzhang5/app-review-source-validation/README.md

 Key questions:

-* Can the same apps be collected repeatedly?
+- Can the same apps be collected repeatedly?
-* Are review IDs stable across runs?
+- Are review IDs stable across runs?
-* Can new vs. already-known reviews be identified?
+- Can new versus already-known reviews be identified?
-* Are duplicate records manageable?
+- Are duplicate records manageable?
-* Does the source remain stable enough for a recurring pipeline?
+- Does the source remain stable enough for a recurring pipeline?

 Main outcome:

-* Google Play review IDs were suitable for deduplication.
+- Google Play review IDs were suitable for deduplication.
-* Repeated collection was feasible.
+- Repeated collection was feasible.
-* The pipeline should preserve run-level metadata to track newly inserted versus already-known records.
+- The pipeline should preserve run-level metadata to track newly inserted versus already-known records.
-* This finding directly supports the later database schema design.
+- This finding directly supported the later database schema design.

 ---